You can achieve a simplified life through embracing the frugal movement.

-And skills need to be learnt, practised and honed to a fine art.
+And skills need to be learnt, practiced and honed to a fine art.

 Frugal living skills include: budgeting, making your own, managing your finances, saving for your future and thinking outside the box.

-Once you’ve got a handle on frugal living and managing your finances you’ll suddenly realise that perhaps you are living a simplified life, without even trying.
+Once you’ve got a handle on frugal living and managing your finances you’ll suddenly realize that perhaps you are living a simplified life, without even trying.